Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Create a framework for the mentorship program, including:

-Expected outcomes (e.g., skill development, improved communication, or project collaboration).
+What “success” looks like (e.g., skill development, improved communication, project collaboration).

 ENCOURAGE TWO-WAY LEARNING